sagarbehere/ofx-to-beancount/README.md

 # OFX to Beancount Converter

-Convert OFX (Open Financial Exchange) files to Beancount format with intelligent ML-based transaction categorization.
-All data processing happens locally and the program can run fully offline.
+Convert transactions in OFX (Open Financial Exchange) files to [Beancount](https://github.com/beancount/beancount) format with ML-based transaction categorization.
+All data processing happens locally.
 No external services or Internet connection are needed.

 Inspired by [Reckon](https://github.com/cantino/reckon).

+DISCLAIMER: Has _ONLY_ been tested on a couple of financial institutions that I personally use for bank accounts and credit cards.

 ## Features